paul0x7CF/Uni-dse-project/README.md

 - For teams `2XX`, the supervisor is Georg Simhandl (Git handle @georgs74).
 - For teams `3XX`, the supervisor is Georg Kaes (Git handle @kaesg9).

 **If nobody responds**: Based on our experience, most Git issues are not related to us and instead focus on internal team communication.
 Hence, if you want to contact a tutor or supervisor, **always use their Git handles in your issues description text**.
 Such that the respective person is notified about your inquiry by GitLab.
 To repeat: Do not assign a Git issue.
-We are only notified if you add the Git handle directly into the description text.
+We are only notified if you add the Git handle directly into the description text. **Do not use** @all as this would notify all supervisors, including those that are not relevant for you.

 As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at) or tutor [email](mailto:dse.tutor@swa.univie.ac.at).